 How to Make a Fire Truck Cake

-It was Rhea’s birthday recently and she asked for a fire truck cake.
+It was Rhea’s birthday recently, and she asked for a fire truck cake.
 She loves the TV series Fireman Sammy with the fire engine.
-Also, not long ago she had the opportunity to visit a fire station and got to visit the fire engine with the firemen.
+Also, not long ago, she had the opportunity to visit a fire station and got to ride in a fire engine with the firemen.
 It was a wonderful experience she speaks very fondly about.
-So it just made perfect sense that she want to have a fire engine cake.
+So it just made perfect sense that she wanted to have a fire engine cake.

 It was also an opportunity for me to share with you how I made this cake.
-So, I of course kept the camera on and hope that you can see how simple and easy it is to make this cake.
+So, of course, I kept the camera on and hope that you can see how simple and easy it is to make this cake.

 Recipes